McKinney-Vento Homeless Education Assistance Act

 The McKinney-Vento Homeless Education Assistance Act ensures that children and youth experiencing homelessness have full and equal access to an appropriate public education.
 The federal education definition of homelessness based on the McKinney-Vento Homeless Education Assistance Act is a student who lacks a fixed, regular, and adequate nighttime residence, including:

-• Living in public place not designed for sleeping (cars, parks, abandoned buildings, etc.)
+• Living in a public place not designed for sleeping (cars, parks, abandoned buildings, etc.)

 • Sharing housing with another family due to loss of housing or economic hardships (“doubled-up”)